alexmoehring/alexmoehring.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a PhD candidate in Management Science at the MIT Sloan School of Management.
-My research focuses on the economics of digitization with an emphasis on content platforms, social influence, and Human-AI interaction.
+I am an assistant professor at the Daniels School of Business at Purdue University.
+My research focuses on the economics of digitization with an emphasis on digital platforms, Human-AI interaction, and social influence.

-Prior to graduate school, I was a research assistant at Microsoft Research and an analyst at Wells Fargo Securities.
+I hold a PhD from the MIT Sloan
-I hold an SM in Management Research from the MIT Sloan School of Management in addition to a BS in Business Administration and BA in Economics from the University of North Carolina at Chapel Hill.
+School of Management in addition to a BS in Business Administration and BA in Economics from the University of North Carolina at Chapel Hill.
+I have also worked as a research assistant at Microsoft Research and an analyst at Wells Fargo Securities.